-In some cases, particularly after a particularly bitter or acrimonious divorce, a child’s feeling towards one parent can be psychologically manipulated by the other.
+In some cases, particularly after a particularly bitter or difficult separation, a child’s feelings towards one parent can be psychologically manipulated by the other.

-Known as parental alienation, it’s a situation that can be extremely damaging and harmful for those involved.
-In response, the Children and Family Court Advisory and Support Service (CAFCASS) has begun rolling out a new scheme in a bid to tackle the problem.
+This is known as parental alienation and can be extremely damaging and harmful for those involved.
+In response, the Children and Family Court Advisory and Support Service (CAFCASS) have a specific process to assist if it is thought a child is being alienated from a parent.

-CAFCASS represent children in family court cases making sure their voices are heard in family court settings and that decisions are made in their best interests.
+CAFCASS make recommendations to the family court, making sure children’s voices are heard and that decisions are made in their best interests.

 What is parental alienation?

 At the extreme end of the scale, parental alienation is when one parent deliberately tries to turn a child against their ex-partner with the aim of excluding that parent from the child’s life and cutting off contact.

 Parental alienation is estimated to occur in 11-15% of divorces involving children and this number appears to be rising.